Human body: Digestive system

 The digestive system consists of the mouth including the tongue and teeth, esophagus, stomach, (gastrointestinal tract, small and large intestines, and rectum), as well as the liver, pancreas, gallbladder, and salivary glands.
 It converts food into small, nutritional, non-toxic molecules for distribution and absorption into the body.
 These molecules take the form of proteins (which are broken down into amino acids), fats, vitamins and minerals (the last of which are mainly ionic rather than molecular).
 After being swallowed, food moves through the gastrointestinal tract by means of peristalsis: the systematic expansion and contraction of muscles to push food from one area to the next.

 Digestion begins in the mouth, which chews food into smaller pieces for easier digestion.
 Then it is swallowed, and moves through the esophagus to the stomach.
 In the stomach, food is mixed with gastric acids to allow the extraction of nutrients.
 What is left is called chyme; this then moves into the small intestine, which absorbs the nutrients and water from the chyme.
 What remains passes on to the large intestine, where it is dried to form feces; these are then stored in the rectum until they are expelled through the anus.

 Endocrine system

 The endocrine system consists of the principal endocrine glands: the pituitary, thyroid, adrenals, pancreas, parathyroids, and gonads, but nearly all organs and tissues produce specific endocrine hormones as well.
-The endocrine hormones serve as signals from one body system to another regarding an enormous array of conditions, and resulting in variety of changes of function.
+The endocrine hormones serve as signals from one body system to another regarding an enormous array of conditions, resulting in variety of changes of function.